Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

 So it is very important to wear your tracker always and whenever you take it off put it near to other important stuff like your Car Keys and your phone.

 Set The Small Targets and Goals which are achievable:

 This happens with every one of us and always.
 We are pumped and start doing workouts and exercise without a proper plan.
 And after some time, all our motivation fades away and we are back to our routine.

-First, you should start observing your daily habits by wearing the band for a day or two, then you should find the ways when you can walk more like using stairs instead of an elevator, parking your car away from your office and going on foot for shopping in the neighborhood instead of using the car.
-This will help you achieve your targets and goals in the whole day instead of doing the whole activity or workout in given period of time.
+First, you should start observing your daily habits by wearing the band for a day or two, then you should find the ways when you can walk more like using stairs instead of an elevator, parking your car away from your office, and going on foot for shopping in the neighborhood instead of using the car.
+This will help you achieve your targets and goals the whole day instead of doing the whole activity or workout in a given period of time.